 Abstract Competition

-Notification of Acceptance: February 20, 2025
+Notifications of Acceptance will be sent by February 20, 2025

 Deadline for Author Registration: March 21, 2025